 Today you can say happy birthday to a man who reinvented the wheel, or at least doors.
 Ferruccio Lamborghini was born on this day in 1916 in Renazzo, a small Italian town, to grape farmer parents.
-After studying at a technical institute to pursue his early mechanical passions, he was drafted into the Italian Royal Air Force during World War II.
-Lamborghini served as a mechanic on the Island of Rhodes, but was taken prisoner by the British at the end of the war.
-He was finally able to return home in 1947, and with his refined set of skills he founded Lamborghini Trattori the next year.
+After studying at a technical institute, he received a draft notice for the Italian Royal Air Force during World War II.
+Lamborghini served as a mechanic on the Island of Rhodes, but wound up a British prisoner by the end of the war.
+He finally returned home in 1947, and with his refined set of skills he founded Lamborghini Trattori the next year.
 At the same time he was customizing a Fiat Topolino, which he eventually entered into the 1948 Mille Miglia.
-He did not finish due to a wreck 680 miles into the race, but this initiated a long lasting passion for unique automobiles.
+He did not finish the race due to a wreck 680 miles in.

 In 1967 the Miura was born.
 Nowadays, this mid-engined two-seater is often considered the first true supercar.
 It was succeeded by the Countach, of which Ferruccio initiated the development of.
 When it went into production in 1974, the same year Ferruccio retired, it became the first production car with scissor style doors.

 After retirement, Ferruccio sold off most of his interests in his various companies that produced hydraulics, tractors and automobiles.
 He spent much of his time hunting and making wine, while occasionally dabbling in business.
 He passed away at age 76 on February 20, 1993 following a heart attack 15 days earlier.